usc-psychsim/rddl2psychsim/README.md

 ## Multiagent Domains

-Multiagent scenarios can be created by defining a special type of object in the RDDL `type` section with the name `agent`.
-PsychSim agents are then created for each object type defined in the `instance` section.
+Multiagent scenarios can be created by defining a special type of object in the RDDL `types` section with the name `agent`.
+PsychSim agents are then created for each object type defined in the `non-fluents` section.
 For example,

 ```yacas
 domain my_domain {